Regia Marina: Far East

-Seven Italian submarines operating from France were converted by the Italians into "transport submarines" in order to exchange rare or irreplaceable trade goods with Japan.
+Seven Italian submarines operating from occupied France were converted by the Italians into "transport submarines" in order to exchange rare or irreplaceable trade goods with Japan.
 The submarines Alpino Bagnolini, Barbarigo, Comandante Cappellini, Giuseppe Finzi, Reginaldo Giuliani, Enrico Tazzoli, and Luigi Torelli were converted for service with the Monsun Gruppe ("Monsoon Group").
 The name of Comandante Cappellini was changed to Aquila III.

 Twelve additional R-class blockade running transport submarines were specifically designed for trade with the Far East, but only two of these vessels were completed before Italy quit the war.
 Both of these submarines were destroyed by Allied action almost as soon as they were launched.